 - bring a “personal” 5-10L dry sack.
-This will hold anything essential you may need while canoeing: sunscreen, camera, lip balm, kleenex, snacks, hat, sunglasses, rain jacket, purification tablets, binoculars, compass, after bite, musquito repellant – you don’t want to be rummaging through your main pack while canoeing or your canoe will look like a disaster zone
+This will hold anything essential you may need while canoeing: sunscreen, camera, lip balm, kleenex, snacks, hat, sunglasses, rain jacket, purification tablets, binoculars, compass, after bite, musquito repellant – you don’t want to be rummaging through your main pack while canoeing or your canoe will look like a disaster zone.

-- portaging is all about organization: it will make your life so much easier when unpacking and repacking if similar items are grouped together in ziplock bags
+- portaging is all about organization: it will make your life so much easier when unpacking and repacking if similar items are grouped together in ziplock bags and packing cubes.

 - get a water proof compression sack for your clothes, sleeping bag – just trust me, it will compress your stuff by half at least